 Using topical steroids and moisturisers (emollients) together

 Most people with eczema will also use emollients.
 Emollients are different to topical steroids and should be used and applied in a different way.
 When using the two treatments, apply the emollient first.
 Then wait 10-15 minutes before applying a topical steroid.
 The emollient should be allowed to sink in (be absorbed) before a topical steroid is applied.
 The skin should be moist or slightly tacky, but not slippery, when applying the steroid.

 Are there any side-effects from topical steroids?

-Short courses of topical steroids (fewer than four weeks) are usually safe and usually cause no problems.
+Short courses of topical steroids (less than four weeks) are usually safe and cause no problems.
 Problems may develop if topical steroids are used for long periods, or if short courses of stronger steroids are repeated often.
 The main concern is if strong steroids are used on a long-term basis.
 Side-effects from mild topical steroids are uncommon.

 Side-effects from topical steroids can either be local or systemic.
 Local means just affecting that bit of skin and systemic means affecting the whole person.

 - A stinging or burning feeling when you first apply the treatment.
 This is quite common but improves as your skin gets used to the treatment.

 - Thinning of the skin has always been considered a common problem.
 However, recent research suggests that this mainly occurs when high-strength steroids are used under airtight dressings.
 In normal regular use skin thinning is unlikely and, if it does occur, it often reverses when the topical steroid is stopped.